Community header template

 What do I need to do to take part in the Arundel Festival Dragon Boat Race?

 Simply sign up, raise money for your Dragon Boat and just turn up on the day!
-You don’t have to wear fancy dress but it’s highly encouraged and adds to the fun, plus there will be a prize for the best dressed team.
+You don’t have to wear fancy dress but it’s highly encouraged and adds to the fun.
 So, let your imagination run wild!

 Good luck to everyone who enters.
 Paddle well and keep your eyes peeled for dragons!